The Warrior of World's End

-The Warrior of World's End is a fantasy novel by American writer Lin Carter, set on a decadent far-future Earth in which all the world's land masses have supposedly drifted back together to form a last supercontinent called Gondwane.
+The Warrior of World's End is a 1974 fantasy novel by American writer Lin Carter, set on a decadent far-future Earth in which all the world's land masses have supposedly drifted back together to form a last supercontinent called Gondwane.
 The book is chronologically the first in Carter's Gondwane Epic (the culminating novel Giant of World's End having been issued earlier).
-It was first published in paperback by DAW Books in November 1974, and reprinted twice through November 1978.
+It was first published in paperback by DAW Books, then reprinted twice through November 1978.
 A trade paperback edition was published by Wildside Press in January 2001.
 The book includes a map by the author of the portion of Gondwane in which its story is set.